Reports, trackers, and decision materials

 24-month model Scenarios Cash visibility Dashboard

 Before entering company information, open the workbook and use File > Make a copy.
-Use these as standalone tools or as entry points into the larger Capital Control process.
-If the template helps but the decision still feels unclear, the assessment is the next step: Capital Control can read the context, identify the constraint, reconstruct the missing reality, and turn the model into a clearer plan.
+Use these as standalone tools, budget templates for your finance person, or entry points into the larger Capital Control process.
+If the template helps but the decision still feels unclear, the assessment is the next step: Capital Control can read the context, identify the constraint, map the missing records or assumptions, and turn the model into a clearer plan.

 Start here